merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 <span class="extra-info-header">Summary</span>

-**The purpose of this page** is to provide access to reproducible data products and analyses for the study "**High metabolic independence is a determinant of microbial resilience in the face of gut stress**" by Veseli et al.
+**The purpose of this page** is to provide access to reproducible data products and analyses for the study "**Microbes with higher metabolic independence are enriched in human gut microbiomes under stress**" by Veseli et al.

 Here is a list of links for quick access to the data described in our manuscript and on this page: